AUS-DOH-Safety-and-Quality/controlcharts/README.md

 # controlcharts
-An 'R' front-end for the WA Health 'PowerBI' custom visuals for funnel plots and SPC charts
+Generate fully interactive and dynamic funnel plots and statistical process control (SPC) charts.
+All data manaipulation, calculation, and plottingis done in JavaScript, allowing for completely dynamic charts without the need for a Shiny server.